 - extra hulled hemp seeds for garnish

 - Roast the veggies and the tempeh.
-Preheat the oven to 400 degrees F. Add the tempeh triangles and barbecue sauce to a bowl, gently toss to coat and allow to marinate for a couple minutes.
+Preheat the oven to 425 degrees F. Add the tempeh triangles and barbecue sauce to a bowl, gently toss to coat and allow to marinate for a couple of minutes.
 Arrange the sweet potatoes in a single layer on a baking sheet.
 Drizzle with olive oil and sprinkle with salt and pepper.

-- Meanwhile, make the hemp seed ranch dressing.
+- Meanwhile, make the hemp seed ranch dressing (see notes).
 Add all ingredients to a blender and blend until smooth and creamy.
 Add salt and pepper to taste and more water to thin, one tablespoon at a time, if necessary.
 The dressing will thicken in the fridge.

 - Prep the kale.
 Add the kale to a large bowl, drizzle with olive oil, sprinkle with salt, and massage until slightly wilted.
 Set aside.

-- Pack the bowls.
-Divide the roasted sweet potatoes, Brussels sprouts, and red onion between five meal prep containers.
-Top each container with three tempeh triangles and a handful of massaged kale.
-Keep the hemp seed ranch and extra hemp seeds separate.
-When ready to eat, drizzle each serving with 1/5th of the hemp seed ranch and sprinkle with hemp seeds.
+- Serve.
+Divide the roasted sweet potatoes, brussels sprouts, and red onion between five serving bowls.
+Top each with three tempeh triangles and a handful of massaged kale.
+Drizzle each serving with the hemp seed ranch and a sprinkle with hemp seeds.